maverickphp/maverickphp/README.md

 - 💬 Ask me about **Python, React, JavaScript, Node.Js**

-- 📫 How to reach me **info@maverickphp.com**
+- 📫 How to reach me **fasih@maida.co**

 - 📄 Know about my experiences [https://www.linkedin.com/in/maverickphp/](https://www.linkedin.com/in/maverickphp/)

 ### 📄 NOTE:
-- 80% of my projects are private due to privacy.
+- 90% of my projects are private due to privacy.

 ## 🌐 Languages and Tools :
 <p align="left">